dellemcsql/dso/docs/README.md

 -	Applying different settings on LUNs as per the requirement.

 As of now this module is partially complete and provides minimal reporting capabilities for **Dell PowerStore** storage.

+Refer to the [PowerStore storage module example section](examples/dbSqlModuleExamples.md) for details about how to advantage of this module with DSO.

 ## Network Module (future functionality)
 The network module will help to work with physical and virtual network components by providing options to report and apply best practice settings.
 For example, this module will allow reporting on the Maximum Transmission Unit.
 If supported by the network switch, a maximum MTU of 9,000 will improve network performance and significantly improve actively moving a virtualized database from one server to another.